This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 If you’ve never traveled by yourself or booked your own flight before, you may not have given much thought to connections.
 When you don’t have a direct flight to your destination, you’ll have a connection at the airport.

 Some airports are more challenging to connect through than others.
 Make sure you give yourself enough time to get to your gate.
-At a minimum, try to give yourself about 90 minutes for a domestic transfer and two hours for an international transfer.
+At a minimum, try to give yourself about 90 minutes for a domestic connection and two hours for an international connection.

 It’s no fun having to sprint through the terminal trying to get to the gate before it closes.